Privacy-Engineering-CMU/t3/remote_data_science/README.md

 # :heavy_check_mark: Dependencies and Stuff to Install :heavy_check_mark:

-## Follow the steps outlined in this link below:
+## :scroll:	Follow the steps outlined in this link below:
 https://openmined.github.io/PySyft/install_tutorials/osx_11_5_1.html#
 ### The above will have you install
 - [x] Conda :dragon: